by Ranjith Kumar DSM | Aug 23, 2017 | MQTT Broker, MQTTRoute | 0 comments

 MYSQL_USER = root

-The communication between the clients and the server should be secured by enabling the TLS mode and setting up passwords logging in.
-You can use a single password for all the clients or individual passwords for each client.
+Enable the TLS mode to secure the communication between the clients and the server and setting up passwords logging in.
+Then You can use a single password for all the clients or individual passwords for each client.

 Open the conf/broker.conf and update the TLS_ENABLED as TRUE.
-All other values can be changed if needed.
+However You can change all other values if needed.
 Using a non-regular port number for Broker and secure web socket will further enhance the security against DDOS.

 TLS_ENABLED = TRUE